 The famous statue of Admiral Yi Sun-sin stands right in the heart of the park.
 Directly in front of it is an elaborate fountain that adds charm and beauty to the historical spot.

 A man-made ‘river’ can also be seen on the outer edges of the plaza.
 What makes this feature even more unique is the fact that the water flows over steel markers.

 The plaza serves many social purposes.
 During my visit, I saw many young artists making drawings on the ground in front of King Sejong’s statue.

 This is me enjoying the lovely weather around the plaza.

-One of the most popular structures located close to the plaza is the Kyobo Life Insurance Company.
+One of the most popular structures close to the plaza is the Kyobo Life Insurance Company.

-This building houses at the basement the Kyobo Book Centre, Korea’s biggest book store chain.
+This building houses the Kyobo Book Centre, Korea’s biggest book store chain.

 The Kyobo Book Centre is open for all.
 Anyone who wants to read the books on display may do so.
 They just have to take good care of the books.
 Isn’t that cool?

 Stay tuned for more of my South Korea photo blogs. 🙂